 Now you can choose images directly from any of your video clips and save them by clicking on the “Capture” button.

-Next Page: muvee Reveal Finale Review part two
+Next Page: muvee Reveal Encore Review part two